breydenlandberg/postgres-imdb-movies/README.md

 A web application was to be built around the data linked above.
 It would manipulate the data in various ways; display it, filter it, find from it.
 Therefore, this PostgreSQL database was constructed to facilitate this.
 PostgreSQL was chosen because it is a robust, powerful RDBMS.

 The web application built around this can be found at: {website}\
-It is deployed on Heroku and built using Play Framework (Scala).
+It is deployed on Heroku and built using {?}.

 ## Description
 The database will have been cleaned and normalised to 3NF.
 The original datasets were reasonably